 BEST TWIN BABY CARRIER FOR VERSATILITY: DIDYMOS DOUBLEFACE WOVEN WRAPS

 Our top choice (for beginners): Didymos DoubleFace long woven wraps

-If you like the idea of soft fabric and want a truly versatile carrying option for carrying one or two babies, then a woven wrap is a brilliant option.
+If you like the idea of soft fabric and want a truly versatile carrying option for carrying one or two babies, then a woven wrap is brilliant.
 Two babies on your front, one of each hip, one on front and one on your back… so many possibilities!

 It will take some practice to learn how to tie woven wrap well and quickly, but the slightly steeper learning curve (than, say, a buckled carrier) is well worth the effort!

-Woven wraps come in varying lengths (size 2 to size 8) to accommodated different tying methods (‘carries’) on the front, back or hip.
-Most people find a size 7 a good size to learn to wrap twins to begin with, with taller or broader wearers preferring a size 8+.
+Woven wraps come in varying lengths (size 2 to size 8) to accommodate different tying methods (‘carries’) on the front, back or hip.
+Most people find a size 7 a good size to learn to wrap twins with, with taller or broader wearers preferring a size 8+.

 Our Didymos DoubleFace long woven wraps have contrasting colours on either side, making them ideal for those new to wrapping, and don’t require any breaking in.
 But there are a vast number of woven wrap brands and designs to explore.

 Here are a few options, demonstrated by some experienced twin-wrapping parents, to inspire you:

 MORE TWIN BABY CARRYING OPTIONS